AlexKShah/MSCS710/README.md

 docker-compose (1.13+)

 ## Installation
-0. Clone the repository to the machine you want to monitor with:
+0. Clone the repository on the machine you want to monitor:

 `git clone https://github.com/AlexKShah/MSCS710.git; cd MSCS710;`